-Rome, March 15 .- Former Vice Presi-

-L. F. Henry, 48 years of age, suffocat-

-Stephen Collins, proprietor of the hotel; both legs badly burned, deep burn in neck, burned about face and arms;

-very serious but not necessarily fatal.
+L. F. Henry, 48 years of age, suffocat- Stephen Collins, proprietor of the hotel; both legs badly burned, deep burn in neck, burned about face and arms; very serious but not necessarily fatal.
+W. B. Catchings, of Kentucky, back sprained, legs and right side bruised; injuries caused by jumping from winby those who have talked with Mr.

-W. B. Catchings, of Kentucky, back sprained, legs and right side bruised; injuries caused by jumping from win-John Scanlon, head cut by jumping
+John Scanlon, head cut by jumping from window.

-from window.

 W. B. Ketchum, of Connecticut, bruised by falling down stairs.

-Firemen easily extinguished the

-flames.
-The damage to the building
+Firemen easily extinguished the flames.
+The damage to the building TENTY-FIVE MILLION DOLLARS.

-was small.

-MENTY-FIVE MILLION DOLLARS.